jplag/JPlag/README.md

 ### Building from sources
 1. Download or clone the code from this repository.
+2. There are 3 build options:
-2. Run `mvn clean package` from the root of the repository to compile and build all submodules.
+   - Run `mvn clean package` from the root of the repository to compile and build all submodules.
-   Run `mvn clean package assembly:single` instead if you need the full jar which includes all dependencies.
+   - Run `mvn clean package assembly:single` instead if you need the full jar which includes all dependencies.
-   Run `mvn -P with-report-viewer clean package assembly:single` to build the full jar with the report viewer.
+   - Run `mvn -P with-report-viewer clean package assembly:single` to build the full jar with the report viewer.
 In this case, you'll need [Node.js](https://nodejs.org/en/download) installed.
-3. You will find the generated JARs in the subdirectory `cli/target`.
+4. You will find the generated JARs in the subdirectory `cli/target`.

 ## Usage
 JPlag can either be used via the CLI or directly via its Java API.
 For more information, see the [usage information in the wiki](https://github.com/jplag/JPlag/wiki/1.-How-to-Use-JPlag).
 If you are using the CLI, you can display your results via [jplag.github.io](https://jplag.github.io/JPlag/).
 No data will leave your computer!

 ### CLI
 *Note that the [legacy CLI](https://github.com/jplag/jplag/blob/legacy/README.md) is varying slightly.*
-The language can either be set with the -l parameter or as a subcommand (`jplag [jplag options] <language name> [language options]`).
+- The default language is Java but it can either be changed with the `-l` parameter or as a subcommand (`jplag [jplag options] <language name> [language options]`).
 A subcommand takes priority over the -l option.
-When using the subcommand, language-specific arguments can be set.
+- When using the subcommand, language-specific arguments can be set.
 A list of language-specific options can be obtained by requesting the help page of a subcommand (e.g. `jplag java -h`).

+### Parameter descriptions:
 ```
-Parameter descriptions:
       [root-dirs[,root-dirs...]...]
                         Root-directory with submissions to check for plagiarism.
       -bc, --bc, --base-code=<baseCode>